multiversx/mx-community/README.md

 ### From a suggestion to a shipped feature or a fixed bug

 Once you kick off a discussion, the MultiversX team will evaluate the feedback but will not be able to respond to every submission.
-From there, we will work with you, and the entire community, to ensure we understand the current capabilities MultiversX doesn’t have and explore the space for potential solutions to your problem statement:
+From there, we will work with you, and the entire community, to ensure we understand the current capabilities MultiversX doesn't have and explore the space for potential solutions to your problem statement:

 - If the core team determines that we are going to prioritize a feature to solve the problem you've identified, we may open an issue and track its development in the [MultiversX public roadmap](https://github.com/orgs/multiversx/projects/4).
 - If the core team determines that we will not be working to solve the problem you have identified, we may comment on the discussion describing our reasoning so our decisions can remain transparent.